tulleuchen/jirastopwatch/README.md

 * Select issue keys from a list based on one of your favorite JQL filters or type it manually
 * Displays issue description when key has been selected or entered manually
-* Post spent time into Jira as a worklog with comment
+* Post spent time into Jira as a worklog with comments

 ### Automatically save program state on exit